National Reengagement Initiative (NRI)

 The Reengagement Network serves as a key mechanism for peer learning about the most reliable programs and policies to get young people ages 16-24 plugged in to opportunity, across a current membership of more than 600 persons and 35+ operating sites.
 Membership includes those working in fields such as alternative education, workforce development, juvenile justice, and city government.
 In existence since 2011, the Network provides a key platform for the Opportunity Youth field through large quarterly virtual meetings and smaller topical discussions.
-Functions of the Network include:
+The National Reengagement Initiative of New Ways to Work has three main components: Peer learning, technical assistance, and knowledge development.

 As an essential policy response of localities for the past 15+ years, Reengagement Centers and programs have connected tens of thousands of out-of-school and out-of-work young adults back onto pathways that lead to academic achievement, professional skill development and credentials, and employment.
 In 35 locations nationwide, these programs have provided critical new infrastructure with dedicated staff to support young people to re-enroll in school and progress academically and professionally while attending to a range of developmental needs.